Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Abstract

 \section{Abstract}

-Modern weighing cells would not be possible without flexure technology.
-Flexures are created by thinning metal in a specific shape so that it bends as desired when an external torque is applied.
-In contrast to other pivots, such as knife edges and different types of bearings, flexures provide rotary motion without stick-slip friction.
-Flexures, however, suffer from anelastic effects, most importantly a time-dependent torque that slowly decays after a large excursion.
-This effect is known as anelastic relaxation.
-In traditional servo-controlled mass comparators, the range of motion is minimal, and, hence, anelastic relaxation is negligible.
-Employing the same technology in Kibble balances challenges that assumption because the necessary velocity mode requires a relatively large excursion of the balance.
+We studied the anelastic aftereffect of a flexure being used in a Kibble balance, where the flexure is subjected to a large excursion in velocity mode after which a high-precision force comparison is performed.
+We investigated the effect of a constant and a sinusoidal excursion on the force comparison.
+We explored theoretically and experimentally a simple erasing procedure, i.e., bending the flexure in the opposite direction for a given amplitude and time.
+We found that the erasing procedure reduced the time-dependent force by about \SI{30}{\percent}.
+The investigation was performed with an analytical model and verified experimentally with our new Kibble balance at the National Institute of Standards and Technology employing flexures made from precipitation-hardened Copper Beryllium alloy C17200.

-Here, we present measurements of the anelastic relaxation that would occur after excursions held for tens of minutes of time in a balance beam in closed-loop operation.
-Procedures to mitigate the effect of spurious torque from anelastic effects are discussed.
-We found a static shift of the flexure's internal equilibrium after a change in the stress and strain state.
-These static shifts, although measurable, are small, and are uncritical in the Kibble balance application at present.
+Our experimental determination of the modulus defect of the flexure yields $1.2\times 10^{-4}$.
+This result is about a factor of two higher than previously reported from experiments.
+We additionally found a static shift of the flexure's internal equilibrium after a change in the stress and strain state.
+These static shifts, although measurable, are small and deemed uncritical for our Kibble balance application at present.

+During this investigation, we discovered magic flexures that promise to have very little anelastic relaxation.
+In these magic flexures, the mechanism causing anelastic relaxation is compensated for by properly shaping and loading a flexure with a non-constant cross-section in the region of bending.

 {\it Keywords\/}: Maxwell model, generalized Maxwell model, relaxation, Kibble balance, precision measurement, flexures

 \ioptwocol